 Cuy Sheffield, Head of Crypto at Visa hit back at the Reuters report, describing it as “inaccurate” and said that Visa will continue to partner with crypto companies to facilitate payments made in cryptocurrencies.

-In a tweet thread, Sheffield said that Visa has every intention to continue making progress on its crypto product roadmap and will work to “build new products that can facilitate stablecoin payments in a secure, compliant, and convenient way.”
+In a tweet thread, Sheffield said that Visa has every intention to continue making progress on its cryptocurrency product roadmap and will work to “build new products that can facilitate stablecoin payments in a secure, compliant, and convenient way.”

 “Despite the challenges and uncertainty in the crypto ecosystem, our view has not changed that fiat-backed digital currencies running on public blockchains have the potential to play an important role in the payments ecosystem,” Sheffield added.